 Shea's Performing Arts Center

-The historic crown jewel of Shea’s, Shea’s Buffalo Theatre was saved from demolition in the 1970s by The Friends of Buffalo Theatre.
+The now 97-year-old crown jewel of Buffalo was saved from demolition in the 1970s by The Friends of Buffalo Theatre.
 This nonprofit organization was responsible for getting Shea’s Buffalo Theatre listed on the National Register of Historic Places.
 Over the past 20 years, more than $30 million in restorations has been completed, including a stage house expansion.
 The restorations also allowed Buffalo to keep the only surviving Tiffany-designed theatre in magnificent condition for patrons and the community to enjoy.
 A highly sought-after venue for globally recognized entertainers, Shea’s Buffalo Theatre is currently ranked in the top three markets in the United States for one-week touring Broadway productions.
+Shea’s engages with producer Albert Nocciolino and his company, NAC Entertainment, to program each mainstage season.
+The Shea’s venues have hosted acclaimed talent from every genre including Jerry Seinfeld, Mariah Carey, Tyler Perry, Steely Dan, the Buffalo Philharmonic Orchestra, and recently provided rehearsal space for the Broadway revival of Sondheim’s Into the Woods and the new musical Mrs. Doubtfire.

-Governed by a 17-member board of trustees led by Chairperson John J. Zak, Shea’s has an administrative and production staff of 33 employees led by President Michael G. Murphy.
-For the fiscal year ending June 30, 2017, Shea’s had total revenues of $18.9 million, with $16.6 million from program service revenue, and total expenses of $19.6 million.
-With approximately 80 ticketed events each year at three venues combined, Shea’s boasts 18,500 subscribers and an average annual paid attendance of 300,000 people, with an additional 11,000 community members participating in arts engagement and educational events.
+Governed by a 17-member board of trustees led by Chairperson Randall K. Best, Shea’s has an administrative and production staff of 36 employees.
+For the fiscal year ending June 30, 2022, Shea’s had a total revenue of $37,000,000, with total expenses of $30,371,000.
+With approximately 260 ticketed events each year at three venues combined, Shea’s boasts 15,000+ subscribers and an average annual paid attendance of 290,000 people, with an additional 250 community members participating in arts engagement and educational events.

-Nestled on the eastern shore of Lake Erie, just southeast of Niagara Falls, Greater Buffalo and its nearly one million residents have redefined the former Rust Belt town into a progressive, ambitious city.
+Nestled on the eastern shore of Lake Erie, just southeast of Niagara Falls, the Greater Buffalo area has transformed from a Rust Belt town into a progressive, ambitious city.
+With nearly 1.5 million residents, Buffalo is the second largest city in New York state and home to a diverse community with more than 50% identifying as Black/African American, Latino/-X, Asian, or Indigenous.
 The Buffalo Niagara Region lies within 500 miles of nearly half the United States population, making it the largest international megaregion between the United States and Canada.
 This drives $85 billion in commerce annually between the two countries.

 Buffalo has several significant corporate headquarters and campuses, particularly in the insurance, banking, and healthcare industries.
 The city is also trending as a top location for startup businesses due to its relatively low cost of living, influx of investment from both public and private interests, and ease of access to New York City, Toronto, and Chicago.
 Fueling this workforce is Greater Buffalo’s 106,000 students enrolled at 14 four-year colleges and universities.
 Many of the 28,000 students who graduate each year choose to remain in the Buffalo region, fostering a youthful and vibrant community.
-Additionally, a recent $1 billion investment from New York State has also funded a revitalization of in-town neighborhoods and a major waterfront redevelopment.
+The University of Buffalo has been designated a “flagship” of the State University of New York (SUNY) community by Governor Kathy Hochul, recognizing the institution for its status among the nation’s leading public research universities and its membership in the Association of American Universities (AAU).

 Roles and Responsibilities